healthchecks/healthchecks/templates/docs/api.md

 Key Type           | Description
 -------------------|------------
-Regular API key    | Have full access to all documented API endpoints.
+Regular API key    | Has full access to all documented API endpoints.
-Read-only API key  | Only work with the [Get a list of existing checks](#list-checks) endpoint.
+Read-only API key  | Only works with the [Get a list of existing checks](#list-checks) and [Get a single check](#get-check) endpoints.
 Some fields are omitted from the API responses.

 The client can authenticate itself by sending an appropriate HTTP request header.
 The header's name should be `X-Api-Key` and